PhonePe/Magazine/tutorials/magazinemanager.md

 **Explanation:**
 *   The `refresh(magazines)` method takes the `List<Magazine<?>>` we created.
-*   It updates the manager's internal registry, making it aware of `"welcome-email-queue"` and `"security-check-queue"`.
+*   It updates the manager's internal registry, making it aware of ``discount-coupons-queue`` and `"coupon-analytics-queue"`.
 If `refresh` is called again later with a different list, it will replace the old set of known magazines with the new one.

 ### 4. Getting and Using a Specific Magazine